wu-jeffrey/wu-jeffrey.io/README.md

   - only firestore and hosting for now
   - default firestore settings for now
   - yes to SPA for react router to handle
-  - type `build` when asked for build folder
+  - type `build` when asked for build folder.
+This will deploy the files in the "build folder" created in step 2

 ### 2. Build react app
   #### 2.1 Delete `build/index.html` firebase init